-University of California at Berkeley was ranked 7th on U.S News & World Report's 2016 listing of the best graduate business schools for finance.
-They also tied for 20th among all national universities in 2017.
+University of California at Berkeley was ranked 8th (tie) on U.S News & World Report's 2020 listing of the best graduate business schools for finance.
+They also tied for 22th among all national universities in 2020.

 The UC - Berkeley Haas School of Business offers a 1-year Master of Financial Engineering program.
 The curriculum, which focuses on mathematical, computer science and statistical methods, prepares students for careers in financial engineering, such as risk management, securities trading and investment banking.
 The program requires a 10-week internship and applied finance project.

 Columbia placed 4th on U.S. News and World Report's 2020 listing of the best schools to offer graduate programs in finance.
 The business school's finance and economics division offers a Master of Science in Financial Economics.
 This two-year program requires a six-week summer internship.
 Columbia also offers a Master of Science in Financial Engineering through the Fu Foundation School of Engineering and Applied Sciences, as well as a Master of Arts in Mathematics of Finance offered by the Department of Mathematics.